datagrok/ergonomic-keyboard/README.md

 - Too many keys!
 I have to stretch or move away from home-row to reach many of them.
 - The column-stagger does not match my fingers well.

-**RedTilt.** I was originally inspired to try 3d-printing years ago by the Suka RedTilt.
+**[RedTilt](https://deskthority.net/workshop-f7/my-diy-keyboard-collection-or-how-i-became-a-kb-geek-t2534-120.html)** was my first inspiration to try 3d-printing a chassis, years ago.
 I like the design (which is still receiving revision) but:

 - I have no use for a TrackPoint pointing-stick.
 - I don't understand the lack of column stagger, and the horizontal curvature.
 The author says it is comfortable, but my fingers don't angle that way.
-- As far as I can tell, the author hasn't released their design.
+- As far as I can tell, the author hasn't open-sourced their design.

-**Kinesis Advantage.** The longtime favorite of RSI-afflicted individuals.
+**[Kinesis Advantage](https://www.kinesis-ergo.com/shop/advantage2/).** The longtime favorite of RSI-afflicted individuals.
 This is the board to beat, for me to consider my design good-enough.
 Things I dislike:

 - it costs $350